I am excited to highlight some of my favourite books that I use in my work as an LGBTQ counsellor and trainer. This is part of a series of blogs.

-The glossary at the end is very useful to find a helpful short definition if there are words you that are unfamiliar to you.
-There is also a helpful shadow glossary which list terms not to use or only use with extreme caution.
+The glossary at the end is very useful for finding a helpful short definition of words that you may be unfamiliar with.
+There is also a helpful shadow glossary, which lists terms not to use, or to use only with extreme caution.

 Why I think clients will find it helpful?

 Although the intended audience is mental health professionals, clients may still find this book very helpful as it does a good job of normalising the common concerns that people may face when going for counselling.
 It also includes lots of info about history and society that contribute to mental health difficulties in LGBTQ people.

 Why I think counsellors will find it helpful?